twilio/programmable-asset-tracker/README.md

   - Shock Detected
   - Motion Started
   - Motion Stopped
+  - Geofence Entered
+  - Geofence Exited
 - Staying offline most of time.
 Connect to the Internet (from Imp-device to Imp-Agent) when required only.
 Internet connection is used for:
   - Data/alerts sending
   - GNSS Assist data obtaining
-  - Location obtaining by cellular towers information
+  - Location obtaining by cellular towers and WiFi networks information
 - If no/bad cellular network, saving messages in the flash and re-sending them later.
 - Sending data/alerts from Imp-Agent to a cloud with the predefined REST API.
 - Emergency (recovery) mode.